jcranston/coding-challenges/ai_context/new_problem.md

    - Use clean, basic markdown formatting.
 5. **Update `tags.md`:**
    - Add an entry for the new problem: directory, LeetCode #, title, tags.
+   - **CRITICAL: Use the exact directory path as it appears in the filesystem, including the topic directory.**
+   - **CRITICAL: Verify the directory path by checking the actual directory structure before adding to tags.md.**
+   - **CRITICAL: The format should be `topic_directory/problem_name` (e.g., `dynamic_programming/longest_common_subsequence`).**
 6. **Directory Placement:**
    - Place the problem in the most canonical topic directory (e.g., `arrays`, `graphs`, etc.).
    - If the problem fits multiple topics, pick the most relevant one.
 7. **Linting:**
    - Run the linter (e.g., `flake8`) and fix any issues before committing.
+   - **CRITICAL: Always run `make lint` before presenting or committing code to catch W293, E261, and other common errors.**
+   - **CRITICAL: Fix all linting errors before committing - do not present code with linting errors.**
 8. **Commit:**
    - Commit your changes with a descriptive message.

 ## File Generation Workflow

-After generating README.md and solution.py for a new problem, the AI or script should always automatically generate test_solution.py (with parameterized test cases for both user and canonical solutions) and EXPLANATION.md (detailed explanation, if requested) for the problem, without asking the user for confirmation.
+After generating README.md and solution.py for a new problem, the AI or script should always automatically generate test_solution.py (with parameterized test cases for both user and canonical solutions) for the problem, without asking the user for confirmation.
 This is the default workflow for all new problems.

+**CRITICAL: EXPLANATION.md should only be generated when explicitly requested by the user, not automatically during problem creation.**

 ## Duplicate Problem Detection